Evryon75/Clarissa/README.md

 # Clarissa
-Built to learn and understand operating systems
+Built to learn and understand operating systems, and practice with Rust